s-soroosh/chatopia/README.md

 A simple Example:

-# How to implement a chatbot that echo the message:
+# How to implement a chatbot that echo the message
 ```java
 @Service
 @ChatController